associatedpress/datakit-data/docs/usage.rst

 .. _`.gitignore`: https://git-scm.com/docs/gitignore

 ..
 [1] datakit-data does not currently guard against overwrites of pre-existing projects of the same name.
 ..
-[2] Leading dashes must be dropped to enable datakit to differentiate between its own flags and those intended for pass-through to the underlying AWS S3 sync utility.
+[2] Leading dashes must be dropped so that datakit can distinguish these flags from its own command options.